Quantum metrology with full and fast quantum control: Infinitesimal-timestep CE bound

-Here we prove the infinitesimal time-step CE bound of \eqnref{eq:CE_inf} that may be applied also to schemes that incorporate FFQC, i.e, the ones of type (d) in \figref{fig:hierarchy}.
-We essentially follow the derivation contained in the Supplementary Material of \refcite{Do14} except the last step, at which we slightly generalize their bound.
+Here, we prove the infinitesimal-timestep CE bound of \eqnref{eq:CE_inf} that may be applied also to schemes that incorporate FFQC, i.e., the ones of type (d) in \figref{fig:hierarchy}.
+We essentially follow the derivation contained in the Supplementary Material of \refcite{Do14} except the last step, at which we slightly generalize the bound presented therein.